stephenjohnlimb/boot/K8s.md

 172.19.161.255 primary.mshome.net # 2022 6 3 15 9 49 33 135
 ```

+**Important - sometimes this file gets corrupted!**

+The solution is to either:
+- delete the file and reboot
+- use Hyper-V manager to stop your vm's and remove the entries manually

+Not sure why this sometimes happens on Windows - but it does - the symptom is
+`multippass start {vm-name}` just keep waiting, if you look at Hyper-V manager it shows it
+running.
+But if that `hosts.ics` file is corrupted the name of the vm does not resolve!

 But note, these IP addresses tend to change when you reboot your host PC.
 So that's a bit of a pain.
 To get around this I added a second network adaptor to my multipass vm's; see
 [Windows networking with multipass](WindowsNetworkWithMultipass.md) for more details.